 A brave memoir, this book delves deep into Caroline Knapp’s destructive relationship with alcohol.
 An intense account of another woman’s battle with the bottle.
 I found myself reading several pages over and over as the true depth of their meaning sank in.

 Recently a beautiful soul reached out to ask if we had any discussion questions about A Happier Hour that she could share with her Book Club sisters.
 And I was so inspired by the idea, we created some!

-Gorgeously designed by Dom, you can now find your very own (free!) copy on the Book Bonus page (along with my favourite alcohol-free elixir recipes!).
-Click here and enter the first word from Chapter 9 as the password.
+Gorgeously designed by Dom, you can now find your very own (free!) copy on the Book Bonus page, along with my favourite alcohol-free elixir recipes!
+Click below to learn more.